 Technology and tools

 Regarding career distribution, there are only a few occupations that automation will completely replace.
-The analysts at McKinsey claim that in 60% of the occupations, automation will be possible for only 30% of the work.
+Analysts claim that in 60% of the occupations, automation will be possible for only 30% of the work.
 From a geographical perspective, America and China are leading the world in AI, and Europe is, unfortunately, lagging behind.

 The rise of artificial intelligence poses a wide range of issues to government and society.
-In this report, McKinsey not only pointed out some of these issues but also proposed some ways to solve them.
 Our progress on solving these issues is critical to realizing the potential benefits and avoiding the risks of artificial intelligence.

 Current AI applications are concentrated to industries that are already at the forefront of new technologies.
 Extending the application scope of AI to support new technological fields, especially for smaller companies, is essential to ensure the growth of productivity and economic development, and can ensure a healthy and competitive market.
 The application of AI across industries can also help in balancing the wage levels of different industries.
 AI can increase productivity and thereby increase wages.
 Instead of restricting AI to frontier companies and employees who are already at the top of the income pyramid, a wider scope of application will push the benefits of AI to more companies and their employees.

 The AI-driven automation revolution will deeply affect the work and wages of people everywhere.
-In the McKinsey survey, an overwhelming majority of companies stated that they didn't believe that AI poses any threat to employment.
+An overwhelming majority of companies stated that they didn't believe that AI poses any threat to employment.
 However, it is clear that some skills in some occupations will fail to meet the requirements of the future.
 The government may have to rethink the model by which they provide social services.
 Of course, there will be several different approaches to solving these issues, including adjustments to the sharing of labor, negative income tax, and global basic income levels.

 AI raises a series of ethical, legal and regulatory issues.
 For instance, there is a common real-world risk of prejudice seeping into training datasets.
 Due to racial, gender, and other prejudices, the real-world data that machine learning algorithms thrive on is also unavoidably full of discriminatory features.
 Eventually, this can affect AI systems as they are at risk of developing these biases in the training process.